What is fibromyalgia?

-The primary symptom of fibromyalgia is deep-aching, shooting or burning pain, which radiates from “tender points” in the soft tissue on the back of the neck, shoulders, sternum, lower back, hips shins, elbow and knees.
+- Deep aching, shooting or burning pain, which radiates from ‘tender points’ in the soft tissue on the back of the neck, shoulders, sternum, lower back, hips, shins, elbows and knees.

-- Irritable bowel syndrome with gas, and alternating diarrhea and constipation
+- Irritable bowel syndrome with gas, alternating diarrhea and constipation

 - Numbness and tingling in hands and feet